Van Life: The Real Deal

 I roamed overseas for two years.
 I’ve driven to Florida and back twice, to Massachusetts and Alaska, along the famed Alcan Highway, seven times.
 I spent a summer working as a bartender in Salem and living in a parking garage in the Jeep.
 In Alaska, I parked each night at the glacier and listened to the raging river polishing ancient stones while I spilled words onto the pages of my journal.

-I always get the same reaction when I tell people I live in a car: they’re shocked and say something like “but you don’t look homeless”, and then they feel sorry for me and say, “you can crash on our couch for a while”.
+I always get the same reaction when I tell people I live in a car.
+They’re shocked and say something like “but you don’t look homeless”, and then they feel sorry for me and say, “you can crash on our couch for a while”.
 While I genuinely appreciate their offers of shelter, the pity in their eyes makes my heart hurt.
 I do not have a life worthy of pity.
-I have 100% chosen to be a homeless nomad, and at any point, if I wanted to, I could stay in one place and rejoin the corporate world.
+I have 100% chosen to be a homeless nomad.
+And at any point, if I wanted to, I could stay in one place and rejoin the corporate world.
 But I don’t want to.
-I have never wanted to.
+In fact, I have never wanted to.

 I quit my photography career, packed a few personal belongings from my newly constructed, 30-year-mortgage home on the beach north of Seattle, divorced my husband, and boarded a plane to Japan.

-I sold the Jeep a few months ago and bought an actual van – a 1994 Dodge van that I found for $2,000 on Craigslist.
+I sold the Jeep a few months ago and bought an actual van.
+It’s a 1994 Dodge van that I found for $2,000 on Craigslist.
 It was hard to sell the Jeep, emotionally.
-We had been so many places together, just the two of us.
+We had been so many places together.
+Just the two of us.
 That car was the only home I’ve known for many years.
-However, I knew that if I was going to continue this nomadic lifestyle, I needed a vehicle more appropriate for living in, so I sold the Jeep to a good friend, bought the van, and spent one month in Oregon at my parents’ place while my dad helped me convert it.
-I must admit that for living in, the van is much easier than the Jeep, but when it comes to sentimental attachment, I simply don’t have those feelings for the van yet, because I still miss the Jeep deeply.
+However, I knew that if I was going to continue this nomadic lifestyle, I needed a vehicle more appropriate for living in.
+So I sold the Jeep to a good friend, bought the van, and spent one month in Oregon at my parents’ place while my dad helped me convert it.
+I must admit that for living in, the van is much easier than the Jeep.
+But when it comes to sentimental attachment, I simply don’t have those feelings for the van yet, because I still miss the Jeep deeply.

 Next time you’re scrolling through Instagram and see a van life photo and think to yourself, ‘I wish I could do that’, remember that you absolutely can.
 It won’t look like at all like what you see on social media…but it will be real, and it will be yours.